Otto Schlemmer Building

-Otto Schlemmer Building is a historic commercial building located at Crawfordsville, Montgomery County, Indiana.
+Otto Schlemmer Building is a historic commercial building located at Crawfordsville, Indiana.
 It was originally built in 1854, and renovated to its present form in 1889.
 It is a two-story brick building with wood and pressed metal trim.
 The front facade features an arcade of six two-story, round-headed brick arches that form a gallery at the second level.
 The use of the Roman arch, denticulated frieze, bracketing, and a projecting central pediment are reflective of the Victorian Renaissance style.

 It was listed on the National Register of Historic Places in 1985.
 It is located in the Crawfordsville Commercial Historic District.